Paul Begala to Dems: Please Stop Calling Trump Crazy and Bigoted

 Number two, his other great strength is that when he’s in trouble, he finds a way to divert the cameras.
 Diversion is his superpower, and he uses division as the means of diversion.
 And that has failed him because you can’t turn away from 144,000 dead and 4 million infected.

-So that’s a long way of saying, we may be saying a complete reset, that he may not be able to recover from this, because the tools he’s used to maintain his 43 percent are not working.
+So that’s a long way of saying, we may be seeing a complete reset, that he may not be able to recover from this, because the tools he’s used to maintain his 43 percent are not working.
 By the way, 43 is not good enough to win.
 So even 43, reverting to the mean, is a loss for him in the election.

 What keeps you awake at night, then?